Last updated 17 September 2020

-For staff related queries not covered by these FAQs please email Cyfathrebu-Communications@uwtsd.ac.uk
+For staff related queries not covered by these FAQs please speak to your line manager or email Cyfathrebu-Communications@uwtsd.ac.uk

 Student related queries should be directed to the Hwb email@example.com